You’re in IT, you want to advance your career, you’re working on your skills, should you be on Linkedin?

 Likewise, if you’re a passive job seeker, that is you’re in a role but interested in better roles, then there is a flag you can turn on in your Linkedin profile called “open to new opportunities”.
 This will discreetly show those outside of your Employer that use Linkedin Recruiter Pro (a very expensive paid version of Linkedin) that you are open to other job opportunities.

-That’s it for now, I want it to keep it brief and just to let you know that I’m here to help.
+That’s it for now, I want it to keep it brief and just to let you know that I’m here to help – all you need to do is book your appointment here.
+You may also check our job portal if you looking for IT jobs in Western Australia.